toilet of choice

 Conventional toilets can leave 6% of previous users’ contaminants behind after flushing, which can become airborne during frequent flushes.
-Propelair removes 99.9% of contaminants, ensuring less risk of cross-contamination.
+Propelair removes up to 99.9% of contaminants, ensuring less risk of cross-contamination.

 Avoid the “sneeze effect”

 Flushing a conventional toilet creates a “sneeze effect,” spraying bacteria, viruses and moisture into the air.
 These airborne aerosols can travel up to 2 metres away from the toilet itself contaminating the surrounding washroom surfaces and getting drawn into ventilation systems to travel throughout the building.

 Harmful bacteria can survive up to 24 hours on washroom surfaces making it a perfect breeding ground for viruses and germs to spread.
 With Propelair, this unhygienic “sneeze effect” is avoided.